TheTempAccount/Co-Speech-Motion-Generation/README.md

 The rest of the data will be updated after I finish checking the annotations.

 ### Inference
-Generated motions for an example audio clip:
+Generated gestures for an example audio clip:

     bash demo.sh ../sample_audio/clip000040_ozfGHONpdTA.wav ../sample_audio/clip000040_ozfGHONpdTA.TextGrid